AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-final-delivery.md

    ![](assets/ab_test_final_delivery.png)

 By preparing the delivery specified in the transition (defined via the **[!UICONTROL Javascript Code]** activity), you will be then able to approve it and to start the sending, as described in the next step.

+You can now start the workflow (see [Step 7: Start the workflow](../../delivery/using/a-b-testing-uc-start-workflow.md)).